epistoteles/Modergator/.github/README.md

 ### 🖼 Meme API

 The detection of hatespeech for memes has been developed by Niklas Muennighoff (https://github.com/Muennighoff/vilio).
-This model has been trained on the facebook dataset for multimodal natural language processing ([data set]https://ai.facebook.com/tools/hatefulmemes/).
-We added the prediction for a single meme as an input.
+This model has been trained on the Facebook dataset for multimodal natural language processing ([data set](https://ai.facebook.com/tools/hatefulmemes/)).
+We kept the model, but added the capability to give a prediction for a single meme as input.
 TODO longer description

-Hint: Images that don't contain text won't return a response.
+Hint: Images that don't contain text won't be forwarded to this api.

 ### 🧍‍♂️ Target API

 #### How the Target Detection works

 The target detection is based on the [HateXplain](https://github.com/hate-alert/HateXplain) data set.
 The dataset contains annotated tweets which have been labeled by three annotators each as hate speech, offensive or normal language.
-The detection is trained on the dataset and returns a list of possibly discriminated target groups which are for example Women, Christian or homosexual people.
+The detection is trained on the dataset and returns a list of possibly discriminated target groups which are for example women, Christians or LGBTQ+ people.

-The telegram bot runs the target detection for all kinds of messages.
+The telegram bot runs the target detection for all texts.

 ### Target Detection Model TODO
 The target detection model uses the post id and token as well as the annotated target to train the dataset.
 The model is build upon the pretrained model *bert-base-uncased*; a dropout and a target classification layer are added.
 The model could achieve the following evaluation parameters for the classification of 24 target groups: F1: 0.058, Precision: 0.3,  Recall: 0.032.